Lucasrsv1/6-nimmt/README.md

 ## Strategies

-Currently implemented and compared strategies are:
+Basic strategies implemented and compared are:

 - **AverageCard:** the player chooses the card that is closest to the average of the cards in their hand.